eloisebarrow/inside-nyc/README.md

 <br>Nodemon
 <br>Morgan
 <br>react-router-dom
 <br>axios

 ## API Description

 We'll be building out a unique, RESTful API using Postgres, Sequelize and Express.

-The API will include four models - restaurants, sites, users and user_favorites.
+The API will include four models - destinations, users, user_favorites and ratings.

-The restaurants model and sites model will each hold at least 15 unique restaurants/sites with the following data for each: name, borough, address, website, description and latitude/longitude coordinates.
+The destinations model will hold at least 30 unique restaurants/sites with the following data for each: name, borough, address, website, description, type (food or fun) and latitude/longitude coordinates.

-The users model will hold all users who sign up for an account; data included will be a username (which will be their email address), first name, last name and a password_digest.
+The users model will hold all users who sign up for an account; data included will be a username (which will be their email address), nickname and a password_digest.

-User_favorites will connect each user with the locations they've added to their favorites.
+User_favorites will connect each user with the locations they've added to their favorites and the ratings model will have a column for ratings 1 through 5.

 ## User Stories